 Abstract submissions may only be made through the website.
-Support is available by contacting the ESDR Office (firstname.lastname@example.org)
+Support is available by contacting the ESDR Office (office [at] esdr.org).

-If your abstract is not selected for oral presentation at the main ESDR meeting, you may be invited to give an oral presentation at a satellite meeting of the 50th Annual ESDR Meeting.
+If your abstract is not selected for oral presentation at the main ESDR meeting, you may be invited to give an oral presentation at a satellite meeting of ESDR 2019.
 In this case you will be contacted directly by the organisers of the satellite meeting.